Leon Brittan: Peerage

-Brittan was created a life peer (Baron Brittan of Spennithorne, of Spennithorne in the County of North Yorkshire) on 9 February 2000.
+Brittan was created a life peer, as Baron Brittan of Spennithorne in North Yorkshire, on 9 February 2000.
 He was vice-chairman of UBS AG Investment Bank, non-executive director of Unilever and member of the international advisory committee for Total.
 In August 2010, Brittan was appointed a trade adviser to the UK government.
 Prime Minister David Cameron said that Brittan had "unrivalled experience" for the job, which was scheduled to last for six months.

-Brittan's wife Diana (born 1940), Lady Brittan of Spennithorne, was named a Dame Commander of the Order of the British Empire (DBE) in the 2004 Birthday Honours "for public service and charity".
+Brittan's wife, Diana (formerly Peterson; born 1940), Lady Brittan of Spennithorne, was named a Dame Commander of the Order of the British Empire (DBE) in the 2004 Birthday Honours "for public service and charity".

 Death

 Brittan died at his London home in Pimlico on 21 January 2015, aged 75; he had been ill with cancer for some time.
 He had two stepdaughters.

-False allegations
+Allegations

 Paedophile dossier

 In 1984, in his capacity as Home Secretary, Brittan was handed a 40-page dossier by Geoffrey Dickens MP which detailed alleged paedophile activity in the 1980s, including, according to Dickens, allegations concerning "people in positions of power, influence and responsibility".
 The whereabouts of the dossier is currently unknown.
 Brittan denied any knowledge of the matter in an e-mail to a Channel 4 News reporter in 2013, and later replied that he had no recollection of it to a query from The Independent newspaper.

 Brittan later declared in 2014 that Dickens had met him at the Home Office and that he had written to Dickens on 20 March 1984, explaining what had been done about the files.
 In an article for The Times, journalist James Gillespie quoted a letter from Dickens dated 7 January 1984 in which he thanked Brittan for his "splendid support".
 He also gave examples of the allegations in the dossier, including a woman protesting that her 16-year-old son had become homosexual after working in Buckingham Palace kitchens and a civil servant advocating persons caught by Customs and Excise importing child pornography should be referred to the police.

 An initial review by Home Office civil servant Mark Sedwill in 2013 concluded that copies of Dickens's material had "not been retained" but that Brittan had acted appropriately in dealing with the allegations.
 In November 2014, a review by Peter Wanless followed.
 Wanless said there was no evidence to suggest that files had been removed to cover up abuse.